PE & Sports Premium

 What is the Sports Premium?

 The Government introduced the Sports Premium Grant in 2013.
-The Government is providing additional funding of £150 million per annum for the academic years 2013 – 2018 to improve provision of physical education (P.E.) and sport in primary school.
+The Government is providing additional funding of £150 million per annum for the academic years 2013 – 2023 to improve provision of physical education (P.E.) and sport in primary schools.

 How is this funding allocated to schools?